Williams FW26

-The Williams FW26 is a Formula One racing car designed and built by Williams F1 for the 2004 Formula One season.
-The design team was led by Patrick Head, Gavin Fisher, and Antonia Terzi.
-It was driven by Ralf Schumacher, Juan Pablo Montoya and Antonio Pizzonia and proved to be one of the most attention-grabbing cars of the season.
-The FW26 was powered by a BMW 3.0 V10 engine.
+The Williams FW26 is a Formula One racing car designed and built by Williams Grand Prix Engineering for the 2004 Formula One season.
+Known for its iconic "walrus nose", the car was driven by Ralf Schumacher, Juan Pablo Montoya, Antônio Pizzonia and Marc Gené.
+It was also the last Williams designed under Patrick Head's supervision.

 Design

-Head supervised the car with the aim of being on the pace immediately, whilst his design team came up with a revolutionary aerodynamics package.
-The car featured a radical front section, nicknamed the 'Walrus nose'.
-It featured a short, stubby nosecone connected to the front wing by sloping vertical spars which allowed more airflow to the underside of the car.
-In an effort to maximise the airflow, the front suspension was designed around the twin keel principle, pioneered by Sauber and also used by McLaren and Jordan.
+Patrick Head supervised the FW26's development with the aim of being on the pace immediately, whilst his design team, which also contained Gavin Fisher and Antonia Terzi among others, came up with a revolutionary aerodynamics package.
+The car's "walrus nose" featured a short, stubby nose cone connected to the front wing by sloping vertical spars which allowed more airflow to the underside.
+To further maximise said airflow, the car also featured a twin-keel front suspension, pioneered by Sauber and also used by McLaren and Jordan.